Ralph Yarl: What we know about the shooting of Black teen in Kansas City

 “ALL HANDS ON DECK!!” she wrote, directing people to the posts of civil rights attorneys Ben Crump and Lee Merritt.

+Actor Gwyneth Paltrow wrote on Instagram: “#RalphYarl accidentally rang the doorbell of the wrong house in KCMO.
+He was trying to pick his younger siblings.
+The white owner of the hours shot this Black child in the head.
+He shot him again as Ralph bled out.
+The shooter is free.
+No charges.
+This is America.”

+Kim Kardashian also used her platform to condemn the shooting, sharing an infographic of what happened to the teenage boy.

-Supermodel Naomi Campbell and model and TV personality Chrissy Teigen also shared Instagram posts about the case as they all rallied behind the family of the 16-year-old boy now fighting his injuries in hospital.
+Supermodel Naomi Campbell, actor Amy Schumer, model and TV personality Chrissy Teigen and actor Justin Timberlake also shared social media posts about the case as they all rallied behind the family of the 16-year-old boy now fighting his injuries.

-President Joe Biden has also spoken with the teenager and his family.
+President Joe Biden has also spoken with the teenager and his family and invited them to the White House.

+The president called the 16-year-old on Monday afternoon after Ralph had returned home from hospital.

+On Tuesday, he shared a photo of himself on the phone to the teenager, writing: “Last night, I had a chance to call Ralph Yarl and his family.
+No parent should have to worry that their kid will be shot after ringing the wrong doorbell.
+We’ve got to keep up the fight against gun violence.
+And Ralph, we’ll see you in the Oval once you feel better.”

 Neighbours speak out